 Ruth Nussinov was a recipient of the 2011 Biophysical Society Fellow Award for her extraordinary contributions to advances in computational biology on both nucleic acids and proteins.
 She has coauthored over 440 scientific papers and is highly cited.
 Her research focuses on protein structure, dynamics, function, protein–protein interactions, and cellular signaling.
 She is a frequent speaker in colloquia and at domestic and international meetings, serves on many site-visit and grant-review teams, and plays numerous roles in the scientific community.

-Philip E. Bourne is the Associate Vice Chancellor for Innovation and Industrial Alliances and a Professor in the Skaggs School of Pharmacy and Pharmaceutical Sciences at the University of California San Diego, Associate Director of the RCSB Protein Data Bank (PDB), Senior Advisor to the Life Sciences at the San Diego Supercomputer Center (SDSC), and an Adjunct Professor at the Sanford Burnham Institute.
+Philip E. Bourne is the Associate Director for Data Science at the National Institutes of Health.
+Previously he was Associate Vice Chancellor for Innovation and Industrial Alliances and a Professor in the Skaggs School of Pharmacy and Pharmaceutical Sciences at the University of California San Diego, Associate Director of the RCSB Protein Data Bank (PDB), Senior Advisor to the Life Sciences at the San Diego Supercomputer Center (SDSC), and an Adjunct Professor at the Sanford Burnham Institute.